albarji/neurowriter/README.md

 ## TODOs and possible improvements

+* Allow to set patience parameter in train and hypetrain.
+Small dataset benefit from larger patience values.
+* Add BatchNormalization layers.

 From Facebook's convolutional translation paper

 * Tokens are dealt with embeddings instead of one-hot encoder.